octobercms/docs/cms-themes.md

 <a name="twig-section" class="anchor" href="#twig-section"></a>
 ### Twig markup section

 The Twig section defines the markup to be rendered by the template.
 In the Twig section you can use [Twig functions, filters and tags provided by October](markup) and all the native [Twig](http://twig.sensiolabs.org/documentation) functions, tags and filters.
 The content of the Twig section depends on the template type (page, layout or partial).
-You will find more information about specific Twig objects in the documentation.
+You will find more information about specific Twig objects further in the documentation.